texfaq/texfaq.github.io/FAQ-multbib.md

 that you want listed in each category.
 The `\bibliography` command (or, more precisely, the `thebibliography` environment it uses) will sort the keys as requested.
-(Keys not mentioned in a `category` appear in a ''misc'' category created in the sorting process.)
+(Keys not mentioned in a `category` appear in a "misc" category created in the sorting process.)
 A code example appears in the package documentation (a PDF file in the CTAN directory, which you can browse to, from the link, below).